prostoroman/okama-bot/reports/COMPARE_INPUT_ENHANCEMENT_REPORT.md

 ### Enhanced Functionality
 - **Portfolio Support:** Can compare portfolios with assets
 - **Mixed Comparisons:** Support for mixed portfolio-asset comparisons
+- **Portfolio Display:** Shows saved portfolios with symbols and weights
 - **Validation:** Proper input validation
 - **Reuse Logic:** Leverages existing comparison functionality

 ## Status
 - ✅ **COMPLETED**: Help message enhancement
+- ✅ **COMPLETED**: Portfolio display with weights
 - ✅ **COMPLETED**: Waiting mechanism implementation
 - ✅ **COMPLETED**: Input handler creation
 - ✅ **COMPLETED**: Message handler integration
 - ✅ **COMPLETED**: Comprehensive testing

 ## Summary
 The `/compare` command now supports text input functionality, providing a consistent and user-friendly interface for asset comparisons.
-Users can easily compare symbols with symbols, portfolios with portfolios, and mixed comparisons through a simple text input process, making the bot more accessible and intuitive to use.
+Users can easily compare symbols with symbols, portfolios with portfolios, and mixed comparisons through a simple text input process.
+The enhanced help message displays saved portfolios with their symbols and weights, making it easier for users to understand their portfolio composition and use them in comparisons.
+This makes the bot more accessible and intuitive to use.